Song of Kali: Plot summary

 Becoming concerned at the eerie and sometimes frightening events that he has experienced, Robert attempts to send his wife and child home, but they are unable to get a flight.
 Concealing a gun (given to him previously by Krishna) in one of the books he has bought for Das, he returns to the poet.
 Robert leaves the books and departs, but, as he exits the house, hears two gunshots.
 Das is dead.
 Robert is captured by guards and drugged.
 He awakens to find himself in a temple of Kali, where the statue of the goddess seems to come to life and attack him (though it is left deliberately ambiguous as to whether this actually happens, or is instead a hallucination).
 He is loaded into the back of a truck by the cultists to be taken somewhere, but manages to escape with Krishna's help.
 He returns to the hotel, only to find his wife informing the police that their daughter has been kidnapped.

-After a couple of days of dead-end leads, an Indian couple is caught at the airport trying to take someone resembling Victoria out of the country.
+After a couple days of dead-end leads, an Indian couple is caught at the airport trying to take someone resembling Victoria out of the country.
 Robert and Amrita go to identify their child, but find that she is already dead.

 With their child dead, and no hope of finding the perpetrators of the crime nor bringing them to justice, Robert and his wife return to America.
-Robert decides to destroy the poetry, and, gradually, the couple's relationship returns to something resembling normal.
+Robert decides to destroy the poetry, and, gradually, the couple's relationship worsens.
 Robert still wrestles with the desire for revenge, and after training himself in the use of firearms he returns to Calcutta with a smuggled handgun, intending to track down and kill everyone he considers responsible.
 At the last moment, however, he manages to resist what he believes to be the "Song of Kali" - the force of devastation, cruelty and madness that exists somewhere within every human heart.
-He returns to the US and successfully comes to terms with the events that have befallen him and his family.
+He returns to the US, reconciles with Amrita, and comes to terms with the events that have befallen him and his family.

 Whispers can still be heard, though, of the "Song of Kali", the condition of humanity dominated by hatred and violence, perfectly embodied, in the mind of the narrator, by the squalor and chaos of Calcutta.

 Reception

 Song of Kali won the 1986 World Fantasy Award for Best Novel.

+In 2024, James Nicoll stated that the novel's "plot doesn't really make a lot of sense" and that "Simmons' version of Hinduism is such a grotesque caricature that one must assume that he did no real research at all"; he also noted that it "stands out for [its] sheer unmotivated hatred and xenophobia", and observed that its status as an award-winner and its contemporary positive reviews mean that "(t)here was obviously an audience for whom [the novel's] bigotry (...) was not an issue".